 This is nearly as important as to what is good for compost.
 Most is common sense, as you want good composting material, as the end result will be replenishing your garden’s soil.
 But here is a list of things you might not have considered.

-Black walnut tree leaves or twigs which release substances that might be harmful to your plants.
+Black walnut tree leaves, twigs or shells which release substances that might be harmful to your plants.

 Coal or Charcoal briquette ash, which has harmful substances, this goes for treated wood ash as well.

 Dairy products, meat or fish bones, fats, grease, lard or oils create odor problems and attract pests such as rodents and files.

 Diseased or insect infested plants as the diseases and insects can survive the composting process and then are transferred back to other plants.

 Pet wastes (such as dog or cat feces) as they might contain parasites or other things harmful to humans.

 Anything that has been treated with chemical pesticides as these can kill beneficial composting organisms.

 A note on worms.
 Worms are your friend!
 They will speed up the decomposition of your food stuffs by eating them up and depositing a nutrient rich substance called worm castings.
 Yeah, you figured it out.
 Worm castings is a fancy way to say worm poop and this stuff is grade A gold for your garden.
 To keep your worms happy, feed them the things they like such as fruit and vegetable leavings, coffee grounds, paper and dried leaves.
 Keep things they don’t like such as onions, potatoes and citrus away from their happy new home.
 This will keep them doing what they do best and you can reap the rewards.